-Stage I -- Cancer has not spread beyond the inner wall of the colon or rectum.
+Stage I -- Cancer has grown into the muscle layer of the colon or rectum.

-Stage II -- Cancer has spread into the muscle layer of the colon or rectum.
+Stage II -- Cancer has grown into or through the outer most layer of the colon or rectum.

 Stage III -- Cancer has spread to one or more lymph nodes in the area.